mosecorg/mosec/README.md

 logger = get_logger()
 ```

 Then, we **build an API** for clients to query a text prompt and obtain an image based on the [stable-diffusion-v1-5 model](https://huggingface.co/runwayml/stable-diffusion-v1-5).
-To achieve that, we simply inherit the `MsgpackMixin` and `Worker` class, then initialize the model in the `__init__` method and override the `forward` method.
-Note that the input `data` of `forward` method is by default a JSON-decoded object, but `MsgpackMixin` will override it to use [msgpack](https://msgpack.org/index.html) for both request and response data.
+To achieve that, we simply inherit the `Worker` and `MsgpackMixin` class, then initialize the model in the `__init__` method and override the `forward` method.
+By default, the input `data` of the `forward` method should be a JSON-decoded object.
+Using `MsgpackMixin` will override it to use the faster and smaller [msgpack](https://msgpack.org/index.html) for both request and response data.
 In this example, the `forward` method will wishfully receive a _list_ of string, e.g., `['a cute cat playing with a red ball', 'a man sitting in front of a computer', ...]`, aggregated from different clients for _batch inference_, improving the system throughput.
 Also note that the returned objects will be encoded by the msgpack protocol as well, due to the use of `MsgpackMixin`.

 ```python
 class StableDiffusion(MsgpackMixin, Worker):